 My character uses no magic or energy attacks so why does he have a magic/energy rating?

-is still energy.
-In that regard, characters who transform, have psychic abilities or exceptionally strong will
+but it is still energy.
+In that regard, characters who transform, have psychic abilities or exceptionally strong

 I would like to send a character but I'm not very good at writing character profiles, can I still send them?

-in the editing process.
-You will be contacted throughout the editing if we have questions about some issues.
+role in the editing process.
+You will be contacted throughout the editing if we have questions about some

-You will also be given suggestions on how to proceed if certain aspects of the story need to be reworked.
+issues.
+You will also be given suggestions on how to proceed if certain aspects of the story need to be

 I have a great idea for a character but I can't even draw a draft copy to send an artist.
 What can I do?

 There's still hope.
 I can't draw either but managed to create most of my 31 characters with Hero Machine.